-For me, no trip to the ramen shop is complete without a plate (or two!) of pan fried pork or shrimp gyoza on the side.
+For me, no trip to the ramen shop is complete without a side of gyoza and a punchy dumpling sauce on the side.
 Same goes with a mid-day voyage to Manhattan’s Chinatown for dim sum from the pushcarts.
-I could devour fried wontons, steamed har gao, and bao buns by the truckload.
+I could devour fried wontons, steamed vegetable dumplings, and bao buns by the truckload.

 Table of contents